Project Production & Development

 City of Stories

-A project celebrating life stories in residencial settings across Birmingham.
+City of Stories celebrates life stories of participants from residencial settings across Birmingham.
 Delivered in collaboration with artist and poet Mandy Ross.

 In City of Stories, we meet Brummies born-and-bred, and adoptive Brummies who have settled here, bringing accents and culture from near and far.
 We hear stories of lives lived down the road and halfway around the world.
 It is rare to hear older people's voices like this.
 Contributors reflected on their whole lives, right up to the present moment, picking out the things that mattered.
 They recalled tough times and savoured happy memories.
 Together, these snippets and snapshots give a flavour of how life was really lived in distant decades.
 We see what children witnessed, how work and families have evolved, and how daily life has changed.
 Through these personal stories, we can glimpse national events and world history - and we can make sense of how we are living here, now, and in the present.